aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

   url: "http://www.ox.ac.uk"

 # Short bio (displayed in user profile at end of posts)
-bio:  My research interests incorporates prospects of comparative political economy of the Middle East.
-I focus on aspects related to economic history of state-institutions, local public good provision, informal social-welfare, and the political economy of Islamic institutions, with a regional focus of the Middle East.
-My research also draws on questions about how foreign policy tools, such as economic sanctions, interact with domestic politics.
-I am extremely interested in investigating aspects of the politics of information using methods of NLP and computational text analysis.
+bio:  My research interests incorporates apects of Political Economy of Development and the Political Economy of Information.
+My research focuses on the economic history of state-institutions, local public good provision, informal social-welfare, and the political economy of Islamic institutions, with a regional focus of the Middle East.
+My research also evaluates effects of foreign interventions on domestic politics, in regions that span beyond the Middle East, employing advanced methods of Natural Language processing and computational text analysis.

 interests:
 - Comparative Political Economy